Bayesian Hierarchical Modeling for Bivariate Multiscale Spatial Data with Application to Blood Test Monitoring: Introduction

 \section{Introduction}

 Multiscale spatial analysis has gained attention in spatial, spatio-temporal statistics, and many subject matter domains over the past decades (see \citealp{WG04} for a standard reference).
-The term ``multiscale" refers to the case when more than one spatial resolution is involved in the analysis.
+The term ``multiscale'' refers to the case when more than one, possibly misaligned (i.e., non-nested), spatial resolution is involved in the analysis.
 By multivariate multiscale spatial data, we mean we observe more than one spatial response at multiple spatial scales.
 For example, the Dartmouth Atlas dataset provides data on hospital service areas (HSA), counties, and other pre-defined regions for several variables, including the average annual percentage of diabetic Medicare enrollees aged 65-75 having hemoglobin A1c test and the average annual percentage of diabetic Medicare enrollees aged 65-75 having blood lipids (LDL-C) test (\citealp{Data22}).

 We are motivated by this data on the annual average percentage of individuals receiving certain blood tests since blood tests play a crucial role during the treatment of diabetes.
 Certain blood tests, such as the hemoglobin A1c test, are considered to be the standard measures of diabetes management \citep{Delamater06} and regular measurements are shown to be beneficial to diabetes control \citep{LHM90}.
-Considering the importance of blood tests for diabetic patients, our goal is to jointly analyze the average annual percentage of individuals receiving the two blood tests on different spatial scales from the Dartmouth Atlas Project.
-To achieve this goal, one needs to combine existing methodologies in a novel way.
-In particular, we consider combining several multivariate spatial models with a multiscale spatial approach to analyze such bivariate multiscale spatial data.
+Considering the importance of blood tests for diabetic patients, our goal is to jointly analyze the average annual percentage of medicare 65-75 enrollees who have taken the hemoglobin A1c test and the average annual percentage of medicare 65-75 enrollees who have taken the blood lipids test, obtained from the Dartmouth Atlas Project.